Khanak-Lohana/Digital-Literacy-Project/Task-1/Readme.md

-Screenshot is attached in following file
+## File is attached in following file